Imoleayo07/ai-automation-portfolio/README.md

 - **Publishing:** LinkedIn API via Make.com

 ## About
-Built as part of the Data Science Nigeria (DSN) 3MTT DeepTech Ready program.
+Built as part of the TsAcademy Phoenix Cohort, 2026S
 Connect with me on [LinkedIn](https://www.linkedin.com/akogun-imoleayo-583a54278)